For details of the minor species and week by week breakdown of the counts, follow the links below:

 The Butterfly Transect is a fixed route about 3 miles long which is walked each week from April to September by a team of volunteers who identify and count all the butterflies they see.
 They are looking for 33 different species; not all are observed every year and others are only found on a few occasions.

-Roll the mouse pointer over the chart on the left to see the full-size version.
-Move the mouse away to hide it.
+Roll the mouse pointer over the charts to see the full-size versions of them.
+Move the mouse away to hide the larger version.

 |Angling Spring Wood|